1982 Hama massacre: Aftermath

 Around two-thirds of the city was demolished in the military operations during the massacre.
 After the Hama massacre, the Islamic revolution was crushed, and since then, the Brotherhood has operated in exile and other opposition factions either surrendered or slipped into hiding.
-Government attitudes in Syria hardened considerably during the uprising, and President Assad would rely more on repression than he would rely on political tactics during the remainder of his rule, although an economic liberalization program was launched in the 1990s.
+Government attitudes in Syria hardened considerably during the uprising, and President Assad would rely more on repression than conventional political tactics during the remainder of his rule, although an economic liberalization program was launched in the 1990s.

 After the massacre, the already evident disarray in the insurgents' ranks increased, and the rebel factions experienced acrimonious internal splits.
 Particularly damaging to their cause was the deterrent effect of the massacre, as well as the realization that no Sunni uprisings had occurred in the rest of the country in support of the Hama rebels.
 Most of the members of the rebel groups either fled from the country or remained in exile, mainly in Iran, while others made their way to the United States, the United Kingdom and Germany.
 The Muslim Brotherhood—the largest opposition group—split into two factions, after giving up on armed struggle.
 One faction, more moderate than the other faction and recognized by the international Muslim Brotherhood, eventually headquartered itself in the UK, where it remains today, while the less moderate faction headquartered itself in Iran and retained a military structure for several years, with backing from the Iranian government, before it rejoined the London-based mainstream.

-Internationally, the Hama massacre became a symbol of the al-Assad government's human rights violations as well as a symbol of its brutal repression.
+Internationally, the Hama massacre became a symbol of the al-Assad government's human rights violations and brutal repression.
 Within Syria, mention of the massacre was strictly suppressed by the Assad regime; however, the general contours of the events—and various partisan versions, on all sides—are well known throughout the country.
 When the massacre was publicly referenced, it was only referenced as the "events" or it was referenced as the "incident" at Hama.
 In 2012, Professor Gregory Stanton of Genocide Watch characterized the Hama massacre as a 'genocidal massacre', and he also stated that its methods could prompt the regime to pursue future mass killings during the Syrian civil war (which was just beginning at the time).

-Memory of the Hama Massacre has become an important aspect of Syrian culture and on an emotional level, it has evoked a strong feeling of resentment amongst Syrians to the present day.
+Memory of the Hama Massacre has become an important aspect of Syrian culture, and evokes a strong feeling of resentment among Syrians to this day.
 During the Syrian Revolution in 2011, older Syrians frequently warned younger activists about the Assad regime's determination to "do Hama again", i.e., its willingness to exterminate hundreds of thousands of civilians in order to ensure its survival.
 The satirical slogan "Asad 'alayya wa fil-hurubi na'amah (Against me a lion and in wars an ostrich...)" became popular amongst Syrian dissidents for Hafez al-Assad's comparatively muted response to the Israeli invasion of Lebanon the same year.